 A. Responsibilities of the Radiation Safety Committee (RSC)

 The Committee has the authority to define the policies, procedures, and standards governing the use of sources of radiation at all University facilities, to include approval of all Authorized Investigators.
 The RSC is the final authority in all matters relating to the safe possession and use of radioactive materials and radiation producing equipment.

-The RSC may terminate the authorization to possess and use radioactive materials and/or other sources of radiation in a research study, and/or place restrictions on the use of radiation by an Authorized Investigator.
+The RSC may terminate the authorization to possess and use radioactive materials and/or other sources of radiation in a research study, and/or place restrictions on the use of radiation by an Responsible Investigator (RI).

 The Radiation Safety Committee (RSC) and the Radiation Safety Officer (RSO) issue "authorizations" to qualified personnel permitting them to possess and use sources of radiation in University facilities.
-These personnel are called Authorized Investigators (AI).
-The AI, usually a faculty member, shares the legal responsibility for the safe handling of radioactive material or radiation producing devices under their jurisdiction.
-All university personnel and students directly involved in the use of sources of radiation conduct their operations under the supervision of an AI.
+These personnel are called Responsible Investigators (RI).
+The RI, usually a faculty member, shares the legal responsibility for the safe handling of radioactive material or radiation producing devices under their jurisdiction.
+All university personnel and students directly involved in the use of sources of radiation conduct their operations under the supervision of an RI.